 Mulch

-1. A mixture of homegrown/ foraged plant matter spread on top the compost.
-Homemade is safest/ best.
-Mulch is dragged into the soil by worms and beetles, chewed up + pooped out to feed yet more soil life and eventually become humus.
-So much nourishment from this simplest of practises!
+- Inert mulch is simply raw organic matter.
+A mixture is best, of homegrown and/ or foraged plant matter.
+Spread it on top the compost.
+Mulch is dragged into the soil by worms and beetles, chewed up + pooped out to feed yet more soil life and eventually becoming humus.
+Humus is a spongy reservoir of nutrients + water, a stable baseline from which your soil and plants grow ever stronger.

 Use plants to strengthen your soil/ garden as a whole: